-As a new Headteacher or New to Norfolk Headteacher it can feel somewhat isolating.
+As a new headteacher or new to Norfolk headteacher it can feel somewhat isolating.
 Our educational landscape is one that is varied, spread out and can feel fragmented.
-The purpose of the induction process is to welcome you to Norfolk, introduce you to other similar headteachers, pair you with an experienced head as a mentor and provide you with the most useful information you will need to be successful in your first year.
+The free induction process will welcome you to Norfolk, introduce you to other headteachers, pair you with an experienced head as a mentor and provide you with the most useful information you will need to be successful in your first year in Norfolk.

-We do this via a rolling programme of induction.
-Each term there is an induction session held to which all newly appointed headteachers from the last 12 months are invited.
+Induction is via a rolling programme, each term there is a session held to which all newly appointed headteachers from the last 12 months are invited.
 These are generally September, January and May.

-Each session invites Norfolk experts in their field to come and deliver workshops on their field of expertise, with the opportunity for you to speak to them one on one at the end to gain specific guidance for your school if you wish.
-These sessions also enable you to meet other heads and key Norfolk personnel and providers, all of whom will prove to be an invaluable resource in your first year and beyond.
 The sessions are rotational and therefore if you join us in the summer term you are welcome to then attend the autumn and spring sessions of the following year.
-Should you wish to repeat a session the following year you are also most welcome to.
+Should you wish to repeat a session the following year you are most welcome to.

-The subsequent days will build on the first day and focus on themes identified by leaders.
+The subsequent days will build on the welcome day and focus on themes identified by leaders.
+Dates TBC

 The purpose of the mentor scheme is to provide support to the headteacher in thinking through the various issues of headship in a school in Norfolk as they present themselves and to clarify their own understandings, perspectives, goals and targets for action within the setting.